If a school injury has set you back, we'll help you move forward

 For a FREE consultation, call 0800 376 1001, or arrange a callback from a friendly, legally-trained advisor.

-No win, no fee school accident injury compensation claims
+Can I make a no win, no fee school accident injury claim?

 Find out more about how no win, no fee claims work